Morwenn/cpp-sort/docs/Library-nomenclature.md

 * *Sorter adapter*: [sorter adapters][sorter-adapters] are class templates that take one or several sorters and produce a new sorter from the parameters.
 What a sorter adapter can do is not constrained, but they are generally expected to behave like sorters themselves.
 For example, **cpp-sort** contains adapters to count the number of comparisons performed by a sorting algorithms or to aggregate several sorters together.
 The best way to learn more about them is still to read the dedicated section in the documentation.

-* *Stability*: a sorting algorithm is *stable* if it preserves the relative order of equivalent elements.
-While it does not matter when the equivalence relationship is also an equality relationship, it may have its importance in other situations.
+* *Stability*: a sorting algorithm is *stable* if it preserves the relative order of *equivalent elements*.
+While it does not matter when the equivalence relationship also happens to be an equality relationship, it may have its importance in other situations.
 It is possible to query whether a sorter is guaranteed to always use a stable sorting algorithm with the [`is_always_stable`][is-always-stable] sorter trait.

         using stability = cppsort::is_stable<cppsort::tim_sorter>;